tc39/proposal-wavy-dot/README.md

 ## Details

 In contrast to *async*/*await*, infix bang is designed to allow the convenient chaining of *Promises* without interrupting evaluation.
-The specific mechanism used by infix bang allows us to implement remote network protocols taking advantage of *Promise Pipelining*
+The specific mechanism used by infix bang allows us to implement remote network protocols taking advantage of *Promise Pipelining*.

 ### Infix Bang